hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 To launch MATLAB via OnDemand, you need to additionally specify your desired version of the software from the drop-down menu on the resource form.
-Given that our current MATLAB installations automatically detect GPUs and CUDA libraries, you may also request GPU(s) as resources, if needed.
+Given that our current MATLAB installations automatically detect GPU devices and CUDA libraries, you may also request GPU(s) as resources, if needed.

-Once you launch the session, a remote `noVNC <https://novnc.com>`_ desktop will be launched on a compute node.
+Once you launch the session, a remote `noVNC`_ desktop will start on a compute node.
-Before clicking on the 'Launch MATLAB' button, one may still change the compression level and resolution of the transferred TurboVNC frames.
+Before clicking on the 'Launch MATLAB' button, one may still change the compression level and the image quality of the transferred noVNC frames.
 E.g. opting for the lowest compression level and highest image quality can give you a crisp VNC desktop.
 Once the session starts, the selected MATLAB module will be loaded, and eventually the MATLAB GUI will pop up (after waiting for few seconds).

 While your session is running, you can provide a view-only access to other VSC users.
-For that, click on the 'View Only (Share-able Link)' button to copy the URL in your clipboard, and be able to share it with others.
+For that, click on the 'View Only (Share-able Link)' button to copy the URL into your clipboard, and be able to share it with others.

 .. warning::

    As the end-user, you are responsible for all consequences of sharing your MATLAB session with other VSC users.
-   So, think twice before sharing your sensitive data and information in this way with others.
+   So, think twice before sharing your sensitive data, sources and information by all means.

 ParaView
 --------

-For visualization purposes, you may use the ParaView app.
+For visualization purposes, you may use the `ParaView app <https://www.paraview.org/>`_.
-Similar to :ref:`MATLAB app <ood_matlab_app>`, ParaView also runs inside a `noVNC <https://novnc.com/info.html>`_ desktop as a compute job.
+Similar to the :ref:`MATLAB app <ood_matlab_app>`, ParaView also runs inside a `noVNC`_ desktop as a compute job.
 An additional similarity to the :ref:`MATLAB app <ood_matlab_app>` is the choice for controlling the desktop resolution.